Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 \begin{proof} Let $(X, \omega)$ be a horizontally periodic surface in $\cM$.

 \begin{sublem} The core curves of any two horizontal cylinders $C$ and $C'$ are homologous. \end{sublem}

 \begin{proof} Recall the notion of standard shear, defined before Theorem \ref{T:CDT}.

 Let $\sigma$ and $\sigma'$ be the standards shears in the subequivalence classes of $C$ and $C'$ respectively.
 Since $\cM$ is $h$-geminal, $p(\sigma)$ is proportional to the Poincare dual (in absolute cohomology) of the core curve of $C$, and the analogous statement holds for $p(\sigma')$.
+(Recall from Section \ref{SS:RankRelAndCovers} that $p$ is the projection from relative to absolute cohomology.)

 We now recall that, since $\cM$ has rank 1, $p(\sigma)$ and $p(\sigma')$ are proportional.
 Indeed, this can be derived from Lemma \ref{L:R1Deformations}, and is a special case of \cite[Theorem 1.5]{MirWri}, which is recalled in \cite[Theorem 3.12]{ApisaWrightDiamonds}.